In today’s post, we’re going to be reviewing 9 best energy return running shoes for women and men in 2020.

 Brooks Levitate 2

 Apparently, Brooks spent 7 years trying to figure out the midsole of the Levitate.
-Brooks actually partnered up with BASF, a huge chemical company, and they really designed the Levitate to have great energy return and speed.
+Brooks actually partnered up with BASF, a huge chemical company, and they really designed the Levitate to be a great energy return and speed running shoe.

 The Brooks Levitate 2 hasn’t really changed up that much, but luckily for you, it has been upgraded the way you would want it to.